 - 158. I'm on my own now.
 I don't bother going out to pubs and places like that.
 I've been on my own for years.
 I stay in the house now.
 I don't go out.
 I just lock myself away.
 All I can think about is these places. - 159.
 I've been bullied all my life.
 That's from my family and from other people in the places I went to.
 I've become a very nervous type of person.
 I've become a "yes man".
 I'm frightened to speak my mind.
 It is horrible. - 160.
-I was never around my siblings growing up.
-I lives in Glasgow city centre.
+I was never around my siblings growing up. lives in Glasgow city centre.
 She was in care as well.
 We're not talking at the minute.
 We're not always on good terms.
-I've been closer to my other sister, I we're not always on good her and her man for years.
+I've been closer to my other sister, However, I've been used by her and her man for years.
 I haven't been able to stand up for myself because I'm nervous and frightened.
-I don't see my brother, I we're not always on good. - 161.
+I don't see my brother, - 161.
 I've never been a drug person.
 I was never even happy with smoking cannabis.
 I never liked it.
 It never did anything for me.
 I recently took crack cocaine.
 I'm off it now.
 A part of doing that was blocking out things.
 That played a big part in it.
 I don't know why I turned to that at my age.
 I think it is because things are all coming back now.
 I realise now I was being used for my money and was trying to escape things.